6 Torsion

 \[ J_{hollow}=\frac{\pi}{2}\left(r_o^4-r_i^4\right)=\frac{\pi}{32}\left(d_o^4-d_i^4\right) \]

-Replacing \(J=\rho^2_idA\) in our previous equation gives:
+Replacing \(J=\int \rho^2_idA\) in our previous equation gives:

 \[ T=\frac{\tau_{\max } J}{c} \]

-This can be rearranged to:
+which can be rearranged to:

 \[ \tau_{\max }=\frac{T c}{J} \]

-This equation gives the maximum stress on a given cross-section, which will occur on the outer edge of the shaft (where \(\rho=c\)).
+This equation gives the maximum stress on a given circular cross-section, which will occur on the outer edge of the shaft (where \(\rho=c\)).
 A more general form of the equation which can be used to find the stress at any point on the cross-section is:

 \[ \boxed{\tau=\frac{T \rho}{J}} \tag{6.1}\]